apache/linkis-website/docs/about/introduction.md

 ## Examples and Guidance
 - [Engine Usage Guidelines](../engine-usage/overview.md)
 - [API Documentation](../api/overview.md)
--

 ## Documentation

 The documentation of linkis is in [Linkis-WebSite](https://github.com/apache/linkis-website)

 ## Architecture
 Linkis services could be divided into three categories: computation governance services, public enhancement services and microservice governance services.
-- The computation governance services, support the 3 major stages of processing a task/request: submission -> preparation -> execution;
+- The computation governance services, support the 3 major stages of processing a task/request: submission -> preparation -> execution.
-- The public enhancement services, including the material library service, context service, and data source service;
+- The public enhancement services, including the material library service, context service, and data source service.
 - The microservice governance services, including Spring Cloud Gateway, Eureka and Open Feign.

 Below is the Linkis architecture diagram.
 You can find more detailed architecture docs in [Architecture](../architecture/overview.md).